CMS Expert Guide to Crypto Regulation in Chile

 Consequently, the Fintech Law explicitly regulates a defined set of "Fintech Services".
 The regulated activities for cryptoasset service providers encompass: (i) alternative transaction systems (cryptoasset exchanges), (ii) investment advice, (iii) custody of financial instruments, (iv) order routing, and (v) brokerage of financial instrument (as a whole, the “Crypto Services”).

-Scheduled to take effect on 3 February 2024, General Rule No. 502 mandates that financial service providers seek registration in the Registry of Financial Service Providers and obtain authorisation from the CMF to operate in Chile.
-Otherwise, they must refrain from continuing to provide services and can focus solely on concluding their operations.
+General Rule No. 502 mandates that financial service providers seek registration in the Registry of Financial Service Providers and obtain authorisation from the CMF to operate in Chile.
+Otherwise, on February 3th 2024, they must refrain from continuing to provide services and can focus solely on concluding their operations.

 Furthermore, the Fintech Law introduces amendments to primary banking regulations to include, as means of payment, “digital, electronic, or computerised representations registered through systems that use distributed ledger or other similar technologies for units whose value is directly determinable and backed by money, be national or foreign currency”.
 Likewise, the Central Bank of Chile is empowered to issue prudential regulations for those cryptoassets that meet minimum standards and conditions in matters of security, reliability, acceptability, use and massiveness.

-2. Are the following activities regulated or unregulated in your jurisdiction? ― Exchange (buy/sell) ― Custody (hold) ― Borrowing/lending ― Yield/staking
+3. Are the following activities regulated or unregulated in your jurisdiction? ― Direct sales of tokens by issuers ― Exchange (buy/sell) ― Custody (hold) ― Borrowing/lending ― Yield/staking services ― Staking on proof of stake consensus mechanisms (please indicate if NFTs are treated differently from fungible cryptoassets for each activity)

 • Exchange: Yes, exchange is expressly regulated by the Fintech Law as an alternative trading system.
 These are defined as: "a physical or virtual place that allows its participants to list, offer or trade financial instruments or publicly offered securities."
 Registration and authorisation by the CMF are required.